 An intern will be subsidized for one (1) session of work in one (1) calendar year.
 An intern may stay on after the conclusion of a session but will not continue to be subsidized by MassCEC.
-There are restrictions on whether you may take on the same intern in more than one (1) session through this program (see Question #9).

 9. Can we hire an intern from a previous session and be eligible for MassCEC reimbursement?